Hyundai IONIQ 5 vs Subaru Trailseeker

 Feature Showdown

-The Hyundai IONIQ 5 features a 12.3-inch touchscreen, while the Subaru Trailseeker gets a 14-inch display and 7-inch instruments.
+The Hyundai IONIQ 5 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Subaru Trailseeker gets a 14-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Hyundai IONIQ 5 stands out with head-up display, panoramic roof, ventilated seats, power tailgate and BOSE audio that you will not find on the Subaru Trailseeker.
-The Subaru Trailseeker counters with ambient lighting.
+The Hyundai IONIQ 5 stands out with Apple CarPlay and V2L that you will not find on the Subaru Trailseeker.
+The Subaru Trailseeker counters with wireless Apple CarPlay/Android Auto, heated front seats and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Hyundai IONIQ 5 uses a Electric producing 168kW and 350Nm of torque, sent through a automatic to a RWD layout.
-It covers the 0-100km/h sprint in 8.5 seconds.
+The Hyundai IONIQ 5 uses a Electric producing 125kW and 350Nm of torque, sent through a single speed reduction gear to a RWD layout.

 The Subaru Trailseeker responds with a Dual Electric Motor making 280kW and 536Nm, paired to a automatic driving all four wheels.
 It gets to 100km/h in 4.5 seconds.

-The Subaru Trailseeker has the clear power advantage at 280kW vs 168kW.
-In the real-world sprint, the Subaru Trailseeker is 4.0s quicker.
+The Subaru Trailseeker has the clear power advantage at 280kW vs 125kW.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort